 The CMX application passes on this information to the RFC1006 TSP, which then sets up a TCP connection to the RFC1006 TCP in the partner system using the IP address and the standard port number 102.
 The RFC1006 TSP uses this connection to send the T-selector of the local CMX application (in the calling TSAP-ID parameter) and the T-selector of the remote CMX application (in the called TSAP-ID parameter) to the remote RFC1006 TSP in the form of an RFC1006 protocol element (CR TPDU).
-The rest of the passive system.
+The rest of the procedure is described in the following section from the point of view of the passive system.

-Figure 23: Active connection setup between systems with CMX V5
+Figure 33: Active connection setup between systems with CMX V5